thebarbican19/BatteryBoi/README.md

 <br><br>

-### This is so good - Take My Money.
+### Spare some change?
-**BatteryBoi is FREE for everybody!** But if you want to support future development and see some of the roadmap items implemented, then consider donating via this [🔐 Secure Stripe Link](https://buy.stripe.com/14k7wl8PN5Dw81214a).
+**BatteryBoi is and will remain open-source and free for everybody!** But if you want to support future development and see some of the roadmap items implemented, then consider donating via this [🔐 Secure Stripe Link](https://buy.stripe.com/14k7wl8PN5Dw81214a).
+Any amount is appreciated.
-<br><be>
+<br><br>

 #### Thank you for your consideration.